 - President David Fithian

-- Chief officer of diversity, equity, and inclusion (CODEI) — position vacant; search underway
+- Margo Foreman, chief officer of diversity, equity and inclusion

 - Justin Bailey ’00, alumni representative

 - Sophia Bishop, Undergraduate Student Council representative

 - Donna Curry, interim associate provost and dean of students